Home > Management > Management and leadership > Difficult personalities: 5 keys to managing them in meetings

 To remember: without non-verbal language (facial expressions, gaze, body language, etc.), there is a high risk of negative interpretation.
 In fact, if the image is missing, the "blank" moments in the exchanges may lead you to believe that the people are not listening, have a problem connecting, are doing something else... when in fact the opposite may be true!

-It's up to you to set an example: frame yourself properly.
+It's up to you to set an example: frame yourself correctly.
 In other words, the top of the head at the top of the screen and the middle of the chest at the bottom of the screen.

 So that everyone feels involved, distribute roles Session secretary, timekeeper...